 Our third worst storm was from Gibraltar to Morocco to prepare to cross the Atlantic Ocean.

 This storm was horrendous.
-Our guest, Richard, sailed with us for a couple weeks.
+Our guest, Richard, sailed with us for a couple of weeks.
 Most of the experience was great…but he did experience a storm too.
 It’s worth reading his account because he never sailed before and it’s an outsider’s opinion on what storms are like.
 Check Richards account here.

 Simon did a video about Sailing in Storms too.
 Check that out here.